Tunica language: Language revitalization efforts

 In 2010, the Tunica-Biloxi tribe formed the Tunica Language Project in partnership with the Linguistics Program at Tulane University in a continuing effort to revitalize the Tunica language.
 Tribal members read from a new children's book in Tunica at a 2010 pow wow.
 Only about half of the tribal members live within 75 miles of the reservation, in Avoyelles Parish.
 The Tunica-Biloxi Language & Culture Revitalization Program uses webinars to teach the language to those who do not live near the reservation.

 Phonology

+The phonology of Tunica is as follows.

 Vowels

 Tunica has seven vowels, all of which are usually short but may be lengthened in stressed syllables, and all of which are voiced completely, except if a /u/ is at the end of a phrase in a word with stress on the second-last syllable, when it is unvoiced after a /k/ or /hk/.
 Vowels are paired with a certain melody in last or occasionally second-last syllable of a word.
 The melodies are high, low, rising, falling, and falling-rising.

 Vowels may appear only following or preceding consonants, never adjacent to one another.
 Also, /i/, /a/, and /u/ may appear in any position, but the others appear only in syllables with stress.
 Vowels do not typically occur at the end of a phrase, and when any vowel precedes n in the same syllable, it becomes nasalized.